 Research has repeatedly shown that maths anxiety can have a long-standing negative impact on stress levels, self-esteem, management of finances and social mobility.

-Maths anxiety elicits a fight or flight physiological response, although sufferers themselves may not actually be aware they are experiencing it.
+Maths anxiety elicits a fight-or-flight physiological response, although math anxious individuals themselves may not actually be aware they are experiencing it.
 While we can’t observe the thoughts of our pupils, we can observe their behaviours.